The Bankrate promise

 Wells Fargo Everyday Checking fees

 The Everyday Checking account has a $10 monthly maintenance fee, which can be avoided if the primary account holder is 17-24 years old or by:

 - Making at least $500 in qualifying direct deposits a month.

 - Linking the account to a Wells Fargo Campus ATM card or Campus Debit card (for college students).

 Some other fees an Everyday Checking account holder might incur:

 - Overdrafts (if no accounts linked to cover transaction), $35.

-- Wire transfers, $15 (per incoming domestic transfer) to $30 (per outgoing domestic transfer).
+- Wire transfers, $15 (per incoming domestic wire transfer) to $40 per outgoing domestic wire transfer.